Galapagos Islands - Best Time - Cost

 Black Turtle Cove – Caleta Tortuga Negra (Google Maps)

-The mangrove cove is accessible with panga (dinghy) only.
+The mangrove cove is accessible with a panga (dinghy) only.
 Located in the north close to Baltra.
 It’s great for snorkeling to spot black- and white tip reef sharks, turtles, rays, even hammerhead shark babies can occur here.
 You may also watch pelicans and blue-footed boobies.

 Boat excursions to Tintorera and Los Tuneles at Isabela Island are also offered.